Routhinator/tekkest/README.txt

 Changelog:

-1.01- Mobs that suffer fall damage or die in water/lava/sunlight will now drop items 1.0 - more work on Api so that certain mobs can float in water while some sink like a brick :)
+1.02- Sheared sheep are remembered and spawn shaven, Warthogs will attack when threatened, Api additions 1.01- Mobs that suffer fall damage or die in water/lava/sunlight will now drop items 1.0 - more work on Api so that certain mobs can float in water while some sink like a brick :)
 0.9 - Spawn eggs added for all mobs (admin only, cannot be placed in protected areas)...
 Api tweaked